ananyashreesharma/Shree/README.md

-# Shree - Portfolio
+# Shree

-A portfolio website built with React + Vite.
+A website built with React + Vite.

 This project uses a minimal setup to get React working in Vite with HMR and ESLint rules.